marduk191/ComfyUI-Fluxpromptenhancer/README.md

 ## Features

-- Enhance short prompts into more detailed, descriptive ones suited for flux.1
+- Enhance short prompts into more detailed, descriptive ones
-- Token limited to 256 for compatibility with schnell.
 - Seamless integration with ComfyUI
+- Token limited to 256 for schnell compatibility
 - Easy to install and use

+## Prerequisites

+- ComfyUI installed and working
+- Python 3.7 or higher
+- PyTorch 1.9.0 or higher
+- Hugging Face Transformers library 4.18.0 or higher

 ## Installation